ZsoltJuhasz/BarabasGergoJuhaszZsoltZsolnaiBernadett/web/budgetApp/readme.md

 composer install
 ```
 Create a database and set information to .env,
-after that run composer update and php artisan key:generate
+after that run composer update(if it is needed) and php artisan key:generate
-and check for the right php version (7.3.10)
+and check for the right php version (7.3.10) if this isn't the correct version then
-This is a video how to set up your php version in xampp if it is needed
+this is a video how to set up your php version in xampp
 https://www.youtube.com/watch?v=wtgiEluCbhc